trojblue/SafeMap/README.md

 1. run `rec.py` in `/python-xxl`
 2. run command `yarn start` in `/combined`
-3. if you are running it in a hosted environment, make sure the `3000` and `5000` ports are open on the server.
+3. if you are running it in a hosted environment, make sure that ports `3000` and `5000` are open on the server.